lwjohnst86/analyzing-cohorts-course/chapter3.md

 Let's find which variables to adjust for when systolic blood pressure (SBP) is the exposure and CVD is the outcome.
 Keeping things simple, assume that: Sex influences SBP and Smoking; Smoking influences SBP and CVD; BMI influences CVD,  SBP, and FastingGlucose; and, FastingGlucose influences CVD.
 Create a `dagitty`  model to find out adjustment sets.

 To learn more about graphs and networks, check out the [Network Analysis in R](https://www.datacamp.com/courses/network-analysis-in-r) course.

-`@instructions`
-- Using the links between variables described above as well as the plot as a guide, create a DAG, where the forms `variable -> {one or more variables}` specify a link.
-- Visually inspect the plot of the `variables_pathway` graph.
-- Identify a potential (minimal) model adjustment set of variables based on the `variable_pathways` graph, selecting the appropriate exposure and the outcome variables.

-`@hint`
-- The `adjustmentSets()` requires the DAG object and the outcome (CVD) and the predictor (SBP).

 `@pre_exercise_code`
 ```{r}